Updated on 2024-07-01 GMT+08:00

 Editing and Deleting an Elasticsearch Data Masking Task

-A data masking task in the Pending execution or Running state cannot be edited or deleted.
+A masking task in the Waiting or Running status cannot be edited or deleted.

 • In the Elasticsearch data masking task list, locate the row containing the target data masking task and click Edit in the Operation column to modify masking task information.
 For details, see Creating and Running an Elasticsearch Data Masking Task.